One of the top sites to visit on a day trip from Cusco is the Vinicunca Rainbow Mountain, a natural wonder that was

 On a completely clear day, would I have been able to enjoy the view of the Ausangate Glacier at 6375m (20,915 ft) from up here.

 But Unfurtuently so wasn´t I that lucky, so I could only enjoy the view of the stunning Rainbow Mountain, and a few groups of Alpacas wondering by nearby.

-Why Is The Rainbow Mountain, so color full?
+Why Is The Rainbow Mountain, so colour full?

-The reason we see the different colors is largely due to weathering, mineralogy and different environmental conditions over millions and millions of years, formed layers.
-Of one another, creating the colorful patterns, the different colors are different minerals;
+The reason we see the different colours is largely due to weathering, mineralogy and different environmental conditions over millions and millions of years, formed layers.
+Of one another, creating the colourful patterns, the different colours are different minerals;

 Green = Copper, Red = Iron, Yellow = Sulfur, and the brownish = sandstone.